minvws/gfmodules-nationale-verwijsindex-registratie-service/README.md

 ## Setup

 The application is a FastAPI application, so you can use the [FastAPI documentation](https://fastapi.tiangolo.com/) to see how to use the application.
-In order for the application to run properly, a few components needs to be setup:
+In order for the application to run properly, a few external components needs to be setup:

 ### Nationale Verwijs Index

-The NVI referral manager connects to the [NVI](https://github.com/minvws/gfmodules-national-referral-index) to register the referrals.
+The NVI-RS connects to the [NVI](https://github.com/minvws/gfmodules-national-referral-index) to register the referrals.
 Depending on the environment of the 'Registratie service' it needs to connect to either a hosted (eq. production or test) NVI or a local NVI.

 The connection to the NVI **MUST** be established with an UZI Server Certificate.
 See section [Connecting with an UZI Server Certificate](#connecting-with-an-uzi-server-certificate) on how to obtain such a certificate.